Vendors and Products in the Event Stream Processing Market

 A. Free, community-supported open source

-B. Commercial, vendor-supported “open core” products that combine proprietary value-added capabilities with an open-source core
+B. Commercial, vendor-supported “open core” products that combine an open-source core with proprietary value-added capabilities

 C. Commercial, closed-source products

-Vendors also offer a wide variety of purpose-specific, vertically- or horizontally-oriented products that have embedded ESP platforms.
-These sometimes embed a general-purpose, open-source ESP platform (see (A)) but otherwise provide their own custom-built ESP capabilities.
-Examples of these include IoT platforms, stream data integration products, and supply chain visibility, security information and event management (SIEM), asset performance management, fraud detection, real-time customer relationship and other applications.
+Vendors also offer a wide variety of purpose-specific, vertically- or horizontally-oriented products that have embedded ESP capabilities.
+These sometimes embed a general-purpose, open-source ESP platform (see (A) above) but otherwise they develop their own custom-built ESP capabilities.
+Examples of such purpose-specific streaming products include IoT platforms, stream data integration tools, and applications for supply chain visibility, security information and event management (SIEM), asset performance management, fraud detection, real-time customer relationship management, and other business purposes.

 A. Free, community-supported open source

 User organizations choose this kind of ESP platform when they want to avoid paying license fees while leveraging the work of multiple other software developers.
-Pure open-source products appeal to risk-tolerant buyers who are willing to develop some ancillary utilities or perform manual operations themselves.
-Apache Flink is probably the best known of the current open-source offerings.
-However, Apache Spark Streaming, Apache Storm, Kafka KSQL and others are also in wide use.
+Pure open-source products appeal to risk-tolerant buyers who are willing to develop some ancillary utilities and perform manual operations themselves.
+Apache Flink is the most-widely used open-source offering for new projects.
+However, many organizations use Apache Spark Streaming, Apache Storm, Esper and other products.

 Examples (origin in parenthesis):